 Should artists be paid a royalty if an AI has been trained on the likeness of their works?

-To get around this huge problem in AI-art, stock photo platform Shutterstock has announced that they too, have joined the cabal of sites offering AI-art.
+To get around this huge problem in artificial intelligence-art, stock photo platform Shutterstock has announced that they too, have joined the cabal of sites offering artificial intelligence-art.
 But this time around, they say that they will be offering an “ethical AI” that won’t rob artworks from elsewhere.

 Shutterstock says that the generator is available in every language the site offers, and that all AI-generated images are “ethically created visuals ready for licensing.”